MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 For privacy, the `windowControlsOverlay` will not be accessible to iframes inside of a webpage.
 See [Privacy Considerations](#privacy-considerations) below

-Whenever the overlay is resized, a `resize` event will be fired on the `window` object to notify the client that it should recalculate the layout based on the new bounding rect of the overlay.
+Whenever the overlay is resized, a `geometrychange` event will be fired on the `navigator.windowControlsOverlay` object to notify the client that it should recalculate the layout based on the new bounding rect of the overlay.

 #### CSS Environment Variables
 Although it's possible to layout the content of the title bar and web page with just the JavaScript APIs provided above, they are not as responsive as a CSS solution.
 This is problematic either when the overlay resizes to accommodate the origin text or a new extension icon populates the overlay, or when the window resizes.